-Below are some questions you may have about burn lawsuits and our law firm’s answers.
-Our lead lawyers for these cases are Fred Pritzker and Eric Hageman, who have won settlements over $10 million for clients who suffered third-degree burns on over 50% of their bodies.
+Below you can read answers to some questions you may have about burn lawsuits and our law firm’s answers.
+Our lead lawyers for for our burn injury suits are Fred Pritzker and Eric Hageman, who have won settlements over $10 million for clients who suffered third-degree burns on over 50% of their bodies.

 My spouse was severely burned and is in a coma.
-Do I need to hire a lawyer now?
+Do I need to hire a lawyer for a burn injury lawsuit?

 If your husband or wife is severely burned and in a medically induced coma, you can hire a lawyer and take legal action on your spouse’s behalf.
 However, we have handled cases where our law firm was not contacted until the spouse was out of the coma and able to voice an opinion.
 We would recommend you hire a lawyer as soon as possible, and below are three reasons why:

-- Our law firm’s independent investigation cannot start until Fred and Eric are hired, which could result in evidence being lost or damaged;
+- Our law firm’s independent investigation cannot start until lawyers Fred Pritzker and Eric Hageman are hired, which could result in evidence being lost or damaged;

 - The company or companies responsible for the fire or explosion will have their lawyers working on the case within hours, and it is in your family’s best interest to have your lawyers keeping track of what the company lawyers, management, and staff are doing; and